dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 I believe that if someone does work that directly results in code, then his job remains safe.

-(Disclaimer: I am a techie by job and heart.
+*(Disclaimer: I am a techie by job and heart.
 Therefore, I have a bias toward technology.
-Please use your discretion.)
+Please use your discretion.)*

-Also, don't hide behind certifications.
-Certifications are good to keep the learner in us alive.
+**Also, don't hide behind certifications**. *Certifications are good to keep the learner in us alive.
 That's it.
 In the real world, nobody cares about them.
-When software comes to take our jobs, no certificate will help.
+When software comes to take our jobs, no certificate will help*.

-When deciding, ask yourself: Does it take at least 6 months to get good at my job?
-If the answer is yes, your job is safe.
+When deciding, ask yourself: {{< bigtext >}}Does it take at least 6 months to get good at my job?
+If the answer is yes, your job is safe.{{< /bigtext >}}

 These adaptations align with emerging trends in the industry.